-Over the past few years we've seen a flurry of books unlocking the engineering manager career path, like Camille Fournier's The Manager's Path, Julie Zhuo's The Making of a Manager and my own An Elegant Puzzle.
-The management career isn't an easy one, but increasingly there is a map available for navigating it.
+Over the past few years, we've seen a flurry of books unlocking the engineering management career path, like Camille Fournier's The Manager's Path, Julie Zhuo's The Making of a Manager, Lara Hogan's Resilient Management, and even my own An Elegant Puzzle.
+The engineering management career isn't an easy one, but there are maps available to help navigate it.

-- Overview - survey of your career, the Staff Engineer role, and why the title matters
+- Overview - a survey of the Staff engineer role, how it varies by company, and why the title matters

-- Operating at Staff - digging into the work on the other side
+- Operating at Staff - how to do the work on the other side of the title

-- Resources - collection of templates and further readings if you're looking for more
+- Resources - a collection of templates and further readings if you're looking for more

 Every company puts its spin on Staff-plus roles, so it's likely that some parts won't map to your experience.
 If that's the case, please take what resonates and discard the rest!